 There is also a course book covering both courses called Acol From Scratch available direct from the school or from Amazon for £10 (currently awaiting second edition).

 Once you've enrolled you can attend any of our classes.
 This means that if you need to miss a week you can take two lessons either the week before or the week after and keep up with the course.
-When you've completed the foundation course you can take part in practice play sessions that ease you into club bridge and then join our advanced course in the Autumn.
+When you've completed the foundation course you can take part in practice play sessions that ease you into club bridge.
+Recap courses will be available over the summer depending upon demand.